2025–26 Munster Rugby season: Celtic Challenge

-The 2025–26 Celtic Challenge will be the fourth season of the Celtic Challenge, a cross-border women's rugby union competition with teams from Ireland, Wales, and Scotland.
-The six team tournament features a full double round robin fixture series, with each team playing the others both home and away.
+The 2025–26 Celtic Challenge was the fourth season of the Celtic Challenge, a cross-border women's rugby union competition with teams from Ireland, Wales and Scotland.
+The six-team tournament features a full double round robin fixture series, with each team playing the others both home and away.
 For the first time, the competition will include a finals series with semi-finals and a grand final.

 Clovers, a combined team representing Munster and Connacht, return for a third season.